Jeunese/jeunese.github.io/docs/ux-writing.md

 Microcopy refers to the words or very short sentences that tell a user what to do, address user concerns, and provide context to a situation.
 Examples of microcopy include: title bars, buttons, menus, error messages, labels, supplementary explanations, checkbox options, dropdown lists, row/column headings and entries, and so on.

-For guidelines on the individual elements for which microcopy is needed, see [UI elements and controls](/ux-writing?id=ui-elements-and-input-controls).
+Microcopy should be written in second person and sentence case.
+For more guidelines on the individual elements for which microcopy is needed, see [UI elements and controls](/ux-writing?id=ui-elements-and-input-controls).

 ### Contextual help